 To perform tasks efficiently, you may need to execute remote commands on a server via SSH while also running other processes on your local machine.
 While the 'nohup' command and appending & to a command allow you to run background processes locally, these methods do not work as expected for remote SSH commands.

 The issue is that even if a command runs in the background on the remote server, it continues to block the SSH session, only releasing it upon completion of the command.
 This behavior is problematic for automated scripts that require an active connection but fail to run the command in the background.

-To execute remote ssh command in the background without this issue you need to prevent
+To execute a remote SSH command in the background without this limitation, follow these steps:

 -n Redirects stdin from /dev/null (actually, prevents reading from stdin).
 This must be used when ssh is run in the background.
 A common trick is to use this to run X11 programs on a remote ma‐ chine.
 For example, ssh -n shadows.cs.hut.fi emacs & will start an emacs on shadows.cs.hut.fi, and the X11 connection will be automat‐ ically forwarded over an encrypted channel.
 The ssh program will be put in the background.
 (This does not work if ssh needs to ask for a password or passphrase; see also the -f option.)

 -f Requests ssh to go to background just before command execution.
 This is useful if ssh is going to ask for passwords or passphrases, but the user wants it in the background.
 This implies -n.
 The recommended way to start X11 programs at a remote site is with something like ssh -f host xterm.

 An example SSH command that will run in the background on the remote server while allowing the SSH session to exit immediately: